AdaCore/gnatcoverage/qualification/qm/plans/Tool_Configuration_Management_Plan/Developer/Methods_And_Activities/content.rst

 repositories where all configuration items are located.
 Only authorized engineers can modify configuration items and all modifications are recorded.
 In addition, all repositories and mail servers are mirrored with machines physically located in Paris (France) and New York.
-This increases our confidence in the durability of qualification data.
+This increases confidence in the durability of qualification data.

 **Item 7.2.4b:** Each change to a configuration item is associated to a unique